Maryland, My Maryland: History

 The poem resulted from events at the beginning of the American Civil War.
-During the secession crisis, U.S. President Abraham Lincoln (referred to in the poem as "the despot" and "the tyrant") ordered U.S. troops to be brought to Washington, D.C., to protect the capital and to prepare for war with the seceding southern states.
+During the secession crisis, U.S. President Abraham Lincoln (referred to in the poem as "the despot" and "the tyrant") ordered U.S. troops to be brought to Washington, D.C. to protect the capital and to prepare for war with the seceding southern states.
 Many of these troops were brought through Baltimore, a major transportation hub.
-There was considerable Confederate sympathy in Maryland at the time; many residents opposed using the U.S. Army to prevent secession.
+There was considerable Confederate sympathy in Maryland at the time; many residents opposing the use of the U.S. Army to prevent secession.
 Riots ensued as Union troops came through Baltimore on their way south in April 1861 and were attacked by mobs.
 Many Union troops and Baltimore residents were killed in the Baltimore riots.
 The Maryland legislature summarized the state's ambivalent feelings when it met soon after, on April 29, voting 53–13 against secession, but also voting not to reopen rail links with the North, and requesting that Lincoln remove the growing numbers of federal troops in Maryland.
 At this time the legislature seems to have wanted to avoid involvement in a war against its seceding neighbors.
 The contentious issue of troop transport through Maryland would lead one month later to the Chief Justice of the Supreme Court, also a Marylander, penning one of the United States' most controversial wartime rulings, Ex parte Merryman.

 One of the reported victims of these troop transport riots was Francis X. Ward, a friend of James Ryder Randall.
 Randall, a native Marylander, was teaching at Poydras College in Pointe Coupee Parish, Louisiana, at the time and, moved by the news of his friend's death, wrote the nine-stanza poem "Maryland, My Maryland".
 The poem was a plea to his home state of Maryland to secede from the Union and join the Confederacy.
 Randall later claimed the poem was written "almost involuntarily" in the middle of the night on April 26, 1861.
 Being unable to sleep after hearing the news, he claimed that "some powerful spirit appeared to possess me... the whole poem was dashed off rapidly... [under] what may be called a conflagration of the senses, if not an inspiration of the intellect".